Summer FAQs

 will my child get to choose the activities that they want to participate in?

-If you camper is attending the full 3 1/2 week session, they get to rank preferences for a Chug and a Hagigah.
-A Chug is an hour-long morning activity, often an outdoor sport.
-A Hagigah is an hour-long afternoon activity, often an indoor art or sport activity.
-Campers get new Chugim and Hagigot each week.
+If you camper is attending the full 3 1/2 week session, they get to rank preferences for upper- and lower-camp activities.
+Activities are divided based on their location at camp to help minimize walking time during the heat of day.
+Campers get new activities each week.
 On Saturday afternoons and many evenings, campers get free time called Chufsha to choose their own activity across camp.
 Our older campers also get to choose a Gadol, an activity that they focus on throughout the summer.
 At the end of the session, campers get to present a project from their Gadol session.

-For our Bonim campers, they are exposed to a variety of activities throughout their time at camp.
-They also participate in Chufsha time where they can choose their own activities.
+For our Machar Bonim campers, they are exposed to a variety of activities throughout their time at camp.

 what if my child's birthday occurs at camp?

 Birthdays are fun celebrations at camp.
-We present a birthday cookie-cake, a birthday button and sing a birthday song.
+We present a birthday cookie-cake sing a birthday song.
 Feel free to send a birthday present or package.
 Please do NOT send birthday cake or other treats.

 can my family visit during the summer?